Lady Who Unknowingly Went to Market at 2am Shows Things She Saw, Says She Was So Scared

 Read also

-He visited a market in Iyana Ipaja, Lagos, to rubbish claims that ghosts exist in the marketplaces.
-After carrying out his experiment, the man noted that his findings again proved that nothing like that exists.
+After carrying out his experiment, the man noted that his findings again proved that nothing like spirits existed.

 Man shares scary market experience

-When the discussion came up again in senior secondary school, the man said he tried it again in the market but was disappointed.
+When the discussion came up again in senior secondary school, the man said he tried it again in the market but was disappointed when nothing happened once again.
 His curiosity got the better of him in 2016, despite market women and bus drivers warning him against it.
-He observed that everywhere became quiet when he bent down after pretending to drop his keys.
-He first saw a black creature.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!